migpimenta/kafka-by-example/README.md

 ---
 ## Future Enhancements
-Later exercises may add more brokers for replication, controller quorum configuration, and failure simulations.
-Expect to adjust:
+The current setup uses a 3-broker KRaft cluster with combined broker and controller roles.
+Future exercises may explore:
-- `node.id` per broker
+- Separating controller and broker roles for production-like setups
+- Adding more brokers for horizontal scaling experiments
+- Implementing security (SSL/SASL authentication)
-- `controller.quorum.voters`
+- Multi-datacenter replication scenarios
-- Replication factors and ISR behavior

 ---
 ## Next Step